CE-LCI2015/Diabolic-Magic-Squares/Documentation/README.md

 * Use a version control to organize your code
 * Anticipate all kind of problems, so your program dont crash.
 * Do not edit code minutes previous to the  deadline.
+* Do not use the functions that a language provides, do everything by your own, it's easier to learn in that way.

 # References